ManifoldScholar/manifold-docusaurus/docs/backend/projects.md

 #### Tags

-Tags function much like Subjects but No means to edit or delete tags
+Tags function much like Subjects, but there are no means to edit or delete tags in the system.

 Unlike Subjects, Tags can be created by any user who has permission to modify a Project and can be used to add further richness to the existing subject classification.
 Like Subjects, the Tag field provides a helper so that as you begin typing any similar tags that have already been created on your instance will be revealed.